 Editor: change the text as below, page 237, line 30, [2]

 Two preamble formats are defined.
 For EDMG format operation, the preamble has a non-EDMG portion and an EDMG portion.
-The non-EDMG portion of the EDMG format preamble enables detection of the PPDU and acquisition of carrier frequency and timing by both EDMG STAs and STAs that are compliant with Clause 20.
-To be decodable by STAs compliant with Clause 20 and EDMG STAs , the following applies:
+The non-EDMG portion of the EDMG format preamble enables detection of the PPDU and acquisition of carrier frequency and timing by both DMG and EDMG STAs.
+To be decodable by DMG and EDMG STAs compliant with Clause 20, the following applies:

 CID 2070